 Many students transfer to FDU with enough previous credits to satisfy part, if not all, of the general education requirements.

 This includes a specialization in Public Administration.
 Students can choose from courses such as:

 - PADM 4505 Psychology of Terrorism

 - PADM 4506 Domestic Prep.
 For Terrorism and Catastrophic Emergencies

 - PADM 4545 Effective Risk Communication for Leadership

 - PADM 4566 Intro to Cybercrime and Computer Forensics

 - PADM 4567 Intro to Gangs and Gang Behavior

 - PADM 4587 Intro to Homeland Security

-Free electives are any courses for which you have not received credit.
-You should consult your advisor about electives that best complement your specialization.
+Free electives are other courses for which you have not received credit.
+You should consult your advisor about Free Electives that best complement your specialization.